rackerlabs/technical-blog/_posts/2019-11-20-relinking-oracle-v18c-grid-infrastructure-for-a-cluster-and-database-binaries.md

 ### Conclusion

-The relink process uses the combined expertise of the database administrator, sysadmin, operating system programmer, and software programmer, and it ensures that the Oracle software works properly after major changes are done to the servers at OS level.
+The relink process uses the combined expertise of the database administrator, system administrator, operating system programmer, and software programmer, and it ensures that the Oracle software works properly after you've done major changes to the servers at OS level.

 Use the Feedback tab to make any comments or ask questions.